EVPN-VXLAN Configuration

 Step 6 When prompted to confirm the split operation, click OK.

-Note: The split ports are enabled by AFC for use in LLDP neighbor discovery, and the MTU of the split ports is adjusted to 9198 to support jumbo frames for VXLAN encapsulation.
+Note: The split ports are enabled by Fabric Composer for use in LLDP neighbor discovery, and the MTU of the split ports is adjusted to 9198 to support jumbo frames for VXLAN encapsulation.

 Configure NTP for the Fabric

 Modern networks require accurate, synchronized time.
 The NTP wizard is used to enter NTP server hosts and associate them with all fabric switches.
 The NTP servers must be reachable from the data center management LAN.
-The AFC CLI Command Processor shows the time synchronization status of each switch.
-At the completion of this procedure, the data center switches have the date and time synchronized with the NTP servers.
+The Fabric Composer CLI Command Processor shows the time synchronization status of each switch.
+At the completion of this procedure, the date and time are synchronized between the data center switches and the NTP servers.

 Step 1 On the Guided Setup menu, select NTP CONFIGURATION.